 In 1481 John became king of Denmark.
 In 1483 he also became king of Norway.
-The Swedes also recognised him as their king but he was not actually crowned until 1497.
-Furthermore his reign over Sweden was short lived.
+The Swedes also recognized him as their king but he was not actually crowned until 1497.
+Furthermore, his reign over Sweden was short-lived.
 In 1501 the Swedes rebelled against him.
 From 1506 to 1513 John fought against Sweden but failed to regain the Swedish crown.

 DENMARK IN THE 16th CENTURY

 Nevertheless his son Christian II was made King of Sweden in 1520.
-However his reign was short.
+However, his reign was short.
 The Danes rebelled against Christian and imprisoned him in 1523.
 His uncle was made King Frederick I of Denmark and Norway in his place.
-Meanwhile the Swedes chose one of their own people as king of Sweden.
-Afterwards Sweden was separated from Denmark forever.
+Meanwhile, the Swedes chose one of their own people as king of Sweden.
+Afterward, Sweden was separated from Denmark forever.

 When Frederick I died in 1533 the Reformation was splitting Europe.
-His oldest son Christian favoured Lutheranism, while his younger son, Hans, was brought up a Catholic.
-After Frederick's death the election of a new king was postponed for a year.
-Then in 1534 the people of Lubeck sent an expedition under Count Christopher of Oldenburg to demand that the former king Christian II be released from prison and reinstated.
+His oldest son Christian favored Lutheranism, while his younger son, Hans, was brought up a Catholic.
+After Frederick's death, the election of a new king was postponed for a year.
+Then in 1534, the people of Lubeck sent an expedition under Count Christopher of Oldenburg to demand that the former King Christian II be released from prison and reinstated.
 The expedition landed in Zealand and civil war ensued.
 The people of Copenhagen supported the expedition and the people of Jutland rose in rebellion in support of ex-king Christian.

 However a man named John Rantzau, a Lutheran noble, crushed the rebellion in Jutland and the Danes defeated Lubeck at sea.
 In 1536 Copenhagen was starved into submission and the civil war, known as the Counts War ended.
-Subsequently the king confiscated the land belonging to the church and Lutheranism became the religion of Denmark.
+Subsequently, Lutheranism became the religion of Denmark.

 DENMARK IN THE 17th CENTURY